xmercerweiss/Budgeteer/README.md

 ### Version 1.0
 Initial release.
 ## Introduction
-Budgeteer is a simple quick-and-dirty CLI budgeting application written in pure Java.
+BudgeteerV1 is a simple quick-and-dirty CLI budgeting application written in pure Java.
 This project has no third-party dependencies and is available as a JAR file, stored in `dist/`.
 I wrote this just to explore a budgeting concept I thought-up one day; I understand how primitive and impractical this project is as a tool of finance.